elopio/docs/source/version2/includes/_transactionAPI.md

 ### augur.api.Trade.publicFillBestOrderWithTotalCost(p)

-Works like `augur.api.Trade.publicFillBestOrder`, but uses the parameter `_loopLimit` to determine how many [Fill Order](#fill-order) operations to perform.
-The function `augur.api.Trade.publicFillBestOrder` will do as many Fill Order operations as the amount of gas passed to it will permit, based on a hard-coded value for how much gas is needed to Fill an Order.
-If the gas cost drops significantly from where it is at Augur's launch, the Trade contract would require far more gas than is actually needed.
-Therefore, in such a scenario, `augur.api.Trade.publicFillBestOrderWithLimit` could be used instead.
+Works like `augur.api.Trade.publicFillBestOrder`, but uses the parameter `p._totalCost` to determine how much to buy/sell.

 #### **Parameters:**